IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 Pots in scope: All

-With respect to the pots, the epoch transition does the combination of HEAD, PTRCL, and BBODY.
+With respect to the pots, the CHAIN transition uses each of the following of HEAD, PTRCL, and BBODY.

 **Property (Full Preservation of ADA)**

+### Slots and Epochs

+As an easy consequence of the Full Preservation of ADA for the CHAIN transition is the following:

+**Property (Full Preservation of ADA)** The total amount of ADA in the system (Circulation + Deposit + Fees + Treasury + Rewards + Reserves), remains constant at each slot and at each epoch.

 # Time Traveling Header Properties